 Access the Zone Editor

-You can change the MX records by logging into your account, going to the Domains section and accessing the DNS Zone Editor.
+If you host your email outside of us, your email provider will likely give you their MX Record settings to use.
+You can change the MX records by logging into your account, going to the Domains section, and accessing the DNS Zone Editor.

-- Click the Domains menu at the top of the page.
+- For Legacy Accounts, the Domains option will appear in the sub-menu at the top of the screen.

-- Click on the Zone Editor link in the submenu.
+- Click the Zone Editor from the sub-menu.

 To point your email away from Just Host, obtain the MX destination for your new mail hosting provider and then follow the steps below to either add a new MX record or change an existing one.
 It can take up to 48 hours before your updated DNS settings are live.